Kristoffer Raasted

 About the Artist

 Kristoffer Raasted (b.
 1988) lives and works in Copenhagen.
 He studied at the Royal Danish Academy of Fine Arts’ media art school with Professor Angela Melitopoulos.
-In 2016, interned at the Sound Art Project Room Issue Project Room in New York for three months, curating a sound art night at the experimental venue Trans Pecos.
-In the spring of 2017, he exchanged at the Ecole Nationale Superièure des Beaux-Arts in Paris and was associated with Professor Anne Rochette’s studio for sculpture, performance and sound.
+In 2016, he interned at the ISSUE Sound Art Project Room in New York, curating a sound art night at the experimental venue Trans Pecos.
+HGe spent the spring of 2017 at the Ecole Nationale Superièure des Beaux-Arts in Paris, studying at Professor Anne Rochette’s studio for sculpture, performance and sound.
 In May of that year, he took courses in audio editing and took a trip to Japan to perform in Tokyo, Kyoto and Osaka.
 Kristoffer Raasted has exhibited in numerous venues in Copenhagen, including Galleri Asbæk, Glyptoteket, NLH-Space and at the Charlottenborg Spring Exhibition.
 He showed his work in New York, Paris, Lisbon, Hamburg, Munich and Tokyo.